strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==

+= 1.9.3 =
+* BUG FIX: Showing correct error message when trying to update a PMPro Plus add on with a Core license installed.

 = 1.9.2.2 =
 * BUG FIX: Fixed warnings on the Network Dashboard's sites page.
 * BUG FIX: Skipping update scripts that require the Stripe library if the system doesn't support the minimum requirements for the Stripe API.
 This avoids warnings and errors during upgrade.